Current research priorities

 With more than 130 different types of brain tumour, which may all present with different types of symptoms, they are difficult to diagnose and exceptionally difficult to treat.

-We want to improve the outlook for people with brain tumours by funding research that takes forward our understanding of the mechanisms underlying tumour development, and helps develop better ways to diagnose and treat these tumours.
+We want to improve the outlook for people with brain tumours by funding research that takes forward our understanding of how tumours develop and to more effectively diagnose and treat them.

 Current projects in this area